ravendesignsystem/rds/src/docs/dev/getting-started/index.md

 ### Minimum template requirements.

-Be sure to have your pages set up with RDS` template requirements, which at a minimum looks like this:
+Be sure to have your pages set up with RDS' template requirements, which at a minimum looks like this:

 ```html
 <!doctype html>